+Enhancing care for mothers and babies affected by NAS.
 An opioid treatment program expanded their women's services during the NCE in the form of a pregnancy program at all three sites and offering the evidence-based Strengthening Families program.
 Strengthening Families is a 14-week designed to enhance family strengths, child development, and reduced the likelihood of abuse or neglect.
 Two cycles of the program were held with six families.
-An additional 30 women participated in the pregnancy program.
+An additional 30 women participated in the pregnancy program (included in Table 1).